neuphonic/neutts-air/README.md

 4. **Saved as a `.wav` file**
 5. **Clean** — minimal to no background noise
 6. **Natural, continuous speech** — like a monologue or conversation, with few pauses, so the model can capture tone effectively

+## Getting the best latency results on CPU

+- Use the Q4 GGUF model!
+- Pre-encode a reference.
+- Use the onnx decoder.

 ## Responsibility